All Episodes

 I mean, it's the same thing.

-It might be uncomfortable, you might not like it.
+You might not like it.

 It might be annoying, but it is the same thing.

-People who come out and say that they're angry at someone for something or somehow that the some kind of way they were born, something they can't change, it's absolutely unacceptable.
+People who come out and say that they're angry at someone for something or somehow that some kind of way they were born, something they can't change, it's absolutely unacceptable.

 You know, there's a lot of things that I don't like about certain religions and cultures a lot.